-The information on this page applies only to employers and employees in the WA state industrial relations system.
-The state system covers businesses which operate as sole traders, unincorporated partnerships, unincorporated trust arrangements as well as any incorporated associations or not for profit bodies that are not trading or financial corporations.
-The Guide to who is in the WA State System has more detail.
+This information is only relevant to employers and employees in the WA state industrial relations system – sole traders, unincorporated partnerships, unincorporated trusts and some incorporated or not for profit organisations.
+Find out more on the Guide to who is in the WA state system page.

 A member of the family or household means any of the following people:

-- the employee’s spouse or de facto partner
+- the employee’s spouse or de facto partner;

-- a child, step child or grandchild of the employee (including an adult child, step child or grandchild)
+- a child, step child or grandchild of the employee (including an adult child, step child or grandchild);

-- a parent, step parent or grandparent of the employee
+- a parent, step parent or grandparent of the employee;

-- a sibling of the employee
+- a sibling of the employee; or

 - any other person who, at or immediately before the relevant time lived with the employee as a member of the employee’s household.